top of page

 Session Organizer/Chair/Moderator:

-- Symposium Organizer/Chair.
-(2020, May).
-Addressing challenges in evaluating depression screening tool accuracy via individual participant data meta-analysis.
-Interdisciplinary Conference in Psychology (presented virtually due to COVID-19).
+Symposium Organizer/Chair, Addressing challenges in evaluating depression screening tool accuracy via individual participant data meta-analysis.
+Interdisciplinary Conference in Psychology (Presented virtually due to COVID-19).
+May 2020.

 Oral Conference Presentations (selected):